asengardeon/diversos/README-ENG.md

 **Role**: Developer Analyst.

-**Technologies** : Python, Java Spring, C#, Mongo, Postgresql, Azure devops, datadog, sonarqube, sentry
+**Stack** : Python, Java Spring, C#, MongoDB, Postgresql, Azure, Datadog, SonarQube, Sentry

-**abstract**: Working on the company's innovation project, focused on the development and experimentation of architecture, languages ​​and processes to define work models and tools that are adherent to the company's business with a focus on the company's digital transformation.
+**Abstract**: Working on the company's innovation project, focused on the development and experimentation of architecture, languages ​​and processes to define work models and tools that are adherent to the company's business with a focus on the company's digital transformation.
 Working with Python, Java, C# and Go.
 Postgresql and MongoDB databases in addition to being devops full Azure + Datadog + rabbitMQ.

 ### *2017-2019* - **Handit Sistemas Ltda.**